AStefankiv/writing/NASA_api_documentation.md

 5. Receive the JSON response

 ## Handling API Responses
-A successful response from the APOD API returns a JSON object that includes the image or video of the day, its metadata, and a written description.
+When **successful**, the APOD API returns a JSON object that includes the image or video of the day, its metadata, and a written description.
 <!-- - `copyright`: name of the legal right author
 - `date`: The date of the APOD
 - `explanation`: Description of the media